11 Asana Alternatives to Try for Project Management in 2024

 Yes, many big companies like Uber, Salesforce, and Deloitte use Asana for project management.

-Is Trello better than Asana?
+Is Trello a better project management tool than Asana?

 It depends on your team’s needs and preferences.
 Trello is more visual, while Asana is more structured.